Skateboarding Benefits: Skateboard Ride For Social Skills

 Is Skateboarding Harder With Girls?

-• Skateboarding is a physical activity that both boys and girls can skate equally well.
-Girls are typically lighter than boys when skating , which can make it simpler to pop or flip a skate .
+Skateboarding is a physical activity in which both boys and girls can skate equally well.
+It requires physical strength and balance, and you can develop that with time.
+Girls are typically lighter than boys when skating, which can make it simpler to pop or flip a skate.
 When landing a skate trick, they are also less likely to shatter a skate.

 Does Skateboarding Help With Other Sports?